hubmapconsortium/ingest-ui/README.md

 We have the following 4 development and deployment environments:

-* local - all the containers are running on the same localhost listing on different ports, without globus data
+* localhost - all the containers are running on the same localhost listing on different ports, without globus data
 * dev - similar to local, but on AWS EC2 instance with domains, with globus data
 * test - ingest-api and ingest-pipeline are running on the same AWS VM (with globus data), the rest APIs on another VM
 * prod - similar to test but for production settings